VictoriaMetrics/vmctl/README.md

 The [native binary protocol](https://victoriametrics.github.io/#how-to-export-data-in-native-format) was introduced in [1.42.0 release](https://github.com/VictoriaMetrics/VictoriaMetrics/releases/tag/v1.42.0)
-and provides the most efficient way to migrate data between VM instances: single to single, single to cluster and vice versa.
+and provides the most efficient way to migrate data between VM instances: single to single, cluster to cluster, single to cluster and vice versa.
 Please note that both instances (source and destination) should be of v1.42.0 or higher.